Faculty |Stephanie DeBoer

-Stephanie DeBoer’s research and teaching interests include: transnational or global film and media studies; film and media co-production; film and media’s intersection with space, place, and location; East Asian film and media; Japanese and Chinese language film and media; inter-Asia cultural studies; memory and film/media; digital/new media and globalization; film and media theory and criticism.
+Research and teaching areas include: transnational or global cinema and media studies; cinema and media co-production/production; cinema and media’s intersection with space/place/location; screen media and urban space; screen media arts and video arts; critical approaches to “new” media in the context of globalization; East Asian or regional cinema and media; inter-Asia cultural studies; Japanese cinema and media; Chinese language cinema and media; film and media theory and criticism.

 - C202: Media in the Global Context